Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 The 2x red wires are A+ & A-

-The HX711 has two channels, A & B, were using A, so connect to A+ & A-
+The HX711 has two channels, A & B, this project is using A, so connect to A+ & A-

 Note for the Arduino sketch file: